[Investigation] Moscow using far right to infiltrate EU parliament

 Mariani had been engaged in various types of pro-Kremlin activities for many years, and, in particular, illegally travelled to annexed Crimea several times since 2015.

-Mariani was accompanied by a 30-year-old woman, his policy advisor in the European Parliament.
+Mariani was accompanied by a 30-year old woman, his policy advisor in the European Parliament.

 Meet Tamara Volokhova

-She was perhaps the most intriguing passenger of the Severstal plane: a Russian citizen, but another manifestation how Russia keeps infiltrating the European Parliament with the use of the European far-right.
+She was perhaps the most intriguing passenger of the Severstal plane: a Russian citizen, but another manifestation of how Russia keeps infiltrating the European Parliament with the use of the European far right.

 Her name is Tamara Volokhova.
 Hailing from Rostov-on-Don in southern Russia, she moved to Strasbourg at the end of the 2000s to study communication and public relations at the European Communication School.